I don’t know who they are, but I do know, first-hand, the power of a group of well-intentioned women.

 From a mental perspective, I think it would have been easier for me to bow out on the climb if I was with a group of men and women — I would have convinced myself somehow it is just easier for the guys.

-With this group of ladies, I was also a bit beside myself: an Air Force pilot, ex-Navy, and a women who previously climbed Mt.
+With this group of ladies, I was also a bit beside myself: an Air Force pilot, ex-Navy, and a woman who previously climbed Mt.
 Baker with Matt.
 I really questioned why I was there in the first place!

 The support from the ladies really helped me to muster through any fear, anxiety, or lack of confidence I had experienced along my journey.